Konsider/twine-modified/README.md

 This repository is an **unofficial modified fork** of **TwineJS** (Twine 2), originally by Chris Klimas and contributors.

-TwineJS has been around a long time, with many contributors and a long development history — yet plenty of small, practical usability paper-cuts still survive release after release.
-I’m a volunteer too and I’m not even a coder — I spent a couple of days fixing the stuff that kept tripping me up and I’m sharing this unofficial fork for anyone who finds it useful.
+I made this fork because, personally, I felt TwineJS could use a lot of updates: bug fixes, workflow tweaks, and small usability improvements that make it nicer to use.
+I’m sharing my modified version here for anyone who wants it, and if any of these changes are useful for future official versions, feel free to cherry-pick whatever helps.

 **Project status:** Public release of my personal improvements.
 I may push occasional updates when I make more changes.